Rules for work in the labs

-The geobotany group has currently two laboratories – a large one (ground floor, door 28) and a dirty one (basement).
+The geobotany group has currently two laboratories – the Sediment lab (ground floor, door 28) and the S 17 and analytical scales lab (basement).
 Furthermore, there is a study common room for students and so-called „inžovna“ (behind the common room).
-All of them are being managed by Barbora Lepková (firstname.lastname@example.org) and Jindra Prach (email@example.com) (at least one of them regularly to be found in inžovna).
-In case of any questions do not hesitate to contact them.
+All of them are being managed by Blanka Kuklíková (firstname.lastname@example.org, regularly to be found in inžovna).
+In case of any questions do not hesitate to contact Blanka.

 If you need to work in any of our labs, reserve the time window in the correct calendar.
-Do not forget to write your whole name, e-mail address and what work you do or which part of the lab you need (e.g. soil grinding, fume cupboard).
+Do not forget to write your whole name, e-mail address and what work you do or which part of the lab you need (e.g. soil grinding, fume hood).
 This allows for more people to coordinate their work.
-Please be aware that under any circumstances the digital reservation will have priority!
+Please be aware that under any circumstances the digital reservation has priority!

 Calendar Geobotanická laborka